June 5, 2022

 Anatomy Overview

-Golfer’s elbow, or medial epicondylitis, refers to stress and pain in the wrist flexor tendons that attach to the inner elbow.
-While Tennis elbow, or lateral epicondylitis, refers to the stress and pain in the wrist extensor tendons that attach to the outer elbow.
-While symptoms vary depending on which side of the elbow hurts, commonly, gripping, pulling/pushing, and throwing motions tend to be painful.
+Golfer’s elbow, also known as medial epicondylitis, refers to stress and pain in the wrist flexor tendons that attach to the inner portion of the elbow.
+Tennis elbow, or lateral epicondylitis, involves stress and pain in the wrist extensor tendons that attach to the outer elbow.

 A Shoulder Issue Masked as Elbow Pain